 Life with Braces

-On this page you will find some basic information on caring for your braces to make sure your treatment is as smooth as possible!
+Here, you will find basic information on caring for your braces so treatment is as smooth as possible.

 Once you have braces, it is important that you take care of them throughout your entire treatment.
 Damaged appliances can increase the length of your treatment process.